Named after Saint Colm Cille, Glencolmcille is a tiny Irish speaking Gaeltacht village on the Sliabh Liag Peninsula.

 Below, you’ll find everything from hikes and walks to beautiful beaches, castles and much more.

-1. Tackle one of the looped walks
+1. The looped walks

-The best way to absorb the stunning scenery around Glencolmcille is on one of the loop walks nearby.
-The 8km Tower Loop explores lanes around the village, passing a river, ocean views, inscribed pillars and the 5000 year-old Mannernamortee Megalithic Tomb.
+The 8km Tower Loop takes you through the village, passing a river, ocean views, inscribed pillars and the 5000 year-old Mannernamortee Megalithic Tomb.

-The strenuous 13km Drum Loop explores the eastern summit of Beefin and Gaveross Mountain before heading to the hamlet of Drum and then joins the short Tower Loop.
+The strenuous 13km Drum Loop explores the eastern summit of Beefin and Gaveross Mountain before heading to the hamlet of Drum and then joins the Tower Loop.

-Glencolmcille Folk Village Donegal
+2. Glencolmcille Folk Village

-The recreated Glencolmcille Folk Village is a clachan, a cluster of thatched roof cottages that represent a typical rural village in times gone by.
 It was created in 1967 and operates as a fascinating living history museum of rural Irish life from the 18th to 20th centuries.

 Each building offers a glimpse of traditional Irish life with furniture, tools, beds and authentic methods of cooking and heating.
 The buildings include a schoolhouse, fisherman’s cottage and a pub-store.